Coffee Vending Machine Rentals: Cost, Rental Term and Sizes

 Coffee Vending Machine Features:

 The more features one has on a vending machine the greater the cost.
-Coffee vending machines are often described by the number of ingredients which they can hold.
+Coffee vending features 2machines are often described by the number of ingredients which they can hold.

 2 canister vending machines : usually contain milk and coffee and enable one to make coffee and cappuccinos without any sugar options